dvcolin/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses hard-coded values (pixels) for mobile, tablet, and desktop versions of a website.
+The website may look good at specific device widths, but will not look good at ALL device widths.
+A responsive website uses responsive units, such as % and rem, which allows the website to adjust to all device widths.
+This creates a much better experience for users on all screen sizes, not just specific ones.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means designing a website with the mobile view first and then adding media queries that change styles as the web page gets bigger.
+Mobile first uses (min-width) media queries, and are placed in order from smaller screens to larger screens.
+Desktop first means designing a website with the desktop view first and then adding media queries that change styles as the web page gets smaller.
+Desktop first uses (max-width) media queries, and are placed in order from larger screens to smaller screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Because Google Chrome has a default font size of 16px, setting the font size to 62.5% makes the default size 10px.
+We can then use rem units (1rem = 10px) to size our text and accommodate people who may be visually impaired, as our font sizes will change based on their font settings in the browser.
+It is easier to size our text with a base of 10px, rather than 16px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing provides improved organization and functionality in our CSS.
+It allows us to write less code by storing many styles in one place that we can then reuse or change easily.
+It improves organization by dividing our code into multiple files, therefore making it much easier to find a component or selector that we're looking for.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is nesting because it makes it way easier to organize one's code.
+In addition, being able to divide one's code in multiple less files makes it much easier to find the class we're looking for, without scrolling through hundreds of lines of code.
+The concept that gives me the most trouble is finding good uses for parametric mixins, but I will likely learn good uses for them as I continue improving at LESS.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.